 Collector’s items are referred to as collectibles (or collectables).
 They are objects with certain qualities or characteristics that someone considers interesting, memorable, meaningful, attractive, or valuable.
 The word “valuable” is key here.
 What one person considers valuable another person may not.
 Collecting is a hob for those who consider valuable to mean “of personal importance”.
 Alternatively, for others who interpret valuable to mean monetarily important, collecting is an occupation.

-Collecting Collector’s Items as a Hob
+Collecting as a Pastime

 Collecting Collectibles as an Occupation